impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

   <img src="/assets/images/screenshot-16mar2023-920am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

-There's not much of a description for this PR, but I do see there's [a linked issue](https://github.com/rbenv/rbenv/issues/119) included.
+There's not much of a description for this PR, but I do see there's [a linked issue](https://github.com/rbenv/rbenv/issues/119){:target="_blank" rel="noopener"} included.

 As a last-ditch effort, I try searching the codebase for "sh-", and I find the following: